 - Is Antioch University - Santa Barbara attracting and supporting learners from all economic backgrounds?

-Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
-Get a better idea of how Antioch University - Santa Barbara supports low-income students by visiting the Financial Aid Page.
+Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the income levels of their students.
+To get a better idea of how Antioch University - Santa Barbara is supporting low-income students check the Financial Aid Page.

 - How important is diversity to Antioch University - Santa Barbara?